-The main reason for the growing popularity in the Upriver Lakes lottery fishery is the much higher spearing success rates.
-Since the lottery fishery went into place, 59.4% of spearers on the Upriver Lakes have harvested a fish compared to 10.9% on Lake Winnebago.
-The average season length on the Upriver Lakes has been much shorter during this time period (2007-2013) as well (5.2 days on Upriver Lakes and 11.7 days on Lake Winnebago).
-The major reason for these higher success rates is the shallower water on the Upriver Lakes.
+Upriver Lakes and 11.0 days on Lake Winnebago).

+One reason for the higher success rate is the shallower water on the Upriver Lakes.
 Lakes Butte des Morts, Poygan, and Winneconne are composed mostly of shallow water habitat 4-7 feet deep with some parts up the lake being deeper.
 Harvest in these shallow water lakes is not as affected by poor water clarity as the fishery on Lake Winnebago, which is comprised mostly of deeper water habitat (12+ feet of water).
 The nature of sturgeon spearing is you can't spear a fish that you can't see and spearing in shallower water lakes is simply more favorable.
-The Upriver Lakes also contain a higher percentage of smaller, immature fish than Lake Winnebago and is an overwinter staging area for migrant adult sturgeon that will make spawning migrations up the Upper Fox and Wolf Rivers the following spring.
-These factors affect the success rates, but water depth and water clarity are definitely the driving factors behind the difference.
+The Upriver Lakes are also rearing habitat for juvenile fish and thus the fishery there contains a higher percentage of smaller, immature fish (MV and FV) than Lake Winnebago (Figure 2).
+Lastly, the Upriver Lakes are an overwinter staging area for migrant adult sturgeon that will make spawning migrations up the Upper Fox and Wolf Rivers in spring.
+Therefore, the Upriver Lakes spear fishery contains a higher concentration of gravid fish (M2 males and F4 females) that would have spawned that spring (Figure 2).
+Whereas the Lake Winnebago harvest contains a higher percentage of fish that are in between spawning cycles (F1, F2, and F6 females; and M1 males) relative to the Upriver Lakes (Figure 2).

-Hopefully this information sheds some light on the history that has brought us to the current spear fishery format that we have on the Upriver Lakes.
+Hopefully this information sheds some light on the history that has brought us to the current spear fishery format on the Upriver Lakes.
 This fishery continues to grow in popularity due to the unique harvest opportunity that it offers!
+However, with the growing interest comes a longer wait between drawing licenses.